 Luckily we had an offer just in the nick of time.
 My stress levels were at an all-time high.
 But now finally luck was coming our way.

 Now we had to go through tons and tons of paperwork.
 Our solicitors were fantastic.
 I was constantly on the phone with questions and they were happy to accommodate.
 We pushed for a completion date of the 30th June and the call came through the day before at 3pm saying we were moving the next day!

-We had the whole house packed up.
+Luckily. we had the whole house packed up.
 This had been going on for weeks.
 We put everything into the dining room try and keep the house as normal as possible for baby girl.
+Top tip!
 Don’t pack all of your children’s stuff straight away, leave them until last.